DIY Slat Wall Tutorial

 DIY Slat Wall Tutorial: How to Transform Any Boring Wall Into a Custom Statement

 If you’ve been looking for an easy way to upgrade your home, a DIY slat wall might be exactly what you need.
-I recently tackled this project for some friends who wanted their kitchen island wall to feel more custom, and the transformation was unreal.
-With some MDF, paint, and patience, you can create a sleek, modern accent wall on a budget.
+I recently tackled this project for some friends who wanted their kitchen island wall to feel more custom and intentional — and the transformation was unreal.

 What You’ll Need for a DIY Slat Wall